How many students get a job in tech

 of all enrolled students

-(2 students (Alexandra R. and Karina K.) were transferred to the next group by decision of the Academic Council due to special circumstances; 2 students (Natalia E. and Elina N.) had already worked in IT and are not included in the statistics)
+(2 students (Alexandra R. and Karina K.) were transferred to the next group by decision of the Academic Council due to special circumstances; 2 students (Natalia E. and Elina N.) had already worked in tech and are not included in the statistics)

 6 students are employed.